 - Leave links to your business’s profile on Yelp, TripAdvisor, etc. on your website

 You know the importance of mobile optimization, so I won’t bore you by nagging you to do it.
 Instead, take a look at optimizing for voice search.
 With the prevalence of products such as Amazon Alexa and Google Home (not to mention on all our smartphones) voice search is more important than ever.

-As you'll see in the video below, Google Home is a smart assistant you wake by saying "Okay Google."
-Google Home, like Amazon's Echo, will not only perform a voice search but also can perform science fiction style feats such as turning on the house lights via voice command.
+Google Home is a smart assistant you wake by saying "Okay Google."
+Google Home, like Amazon's Echo, will not only perform a voice search but also can perform science-fiction style feats such as turning on the house lights via voice command.

 - Research long tail keywords using a free service such as Ubersuggest